 \subsection{Initialization}

-Standard methods like \dynamic scheduling in \texttt{libgomp} use a centralized queue and a single chunk size for all threads, but do not scale well with the number of tasks and threads needing to service many-core systems.
-Therefore, local queues are constructed for each thread that we denote as $q_i$ where $i \in \{0,1, \ldots, p-1\}$ is the thread id for $p$ threads used.
-A local structure is memory aligned and is allocated using first-touch allocation policy contains a pointer to the local queue, local counter ($k_i$), and a variable used to calculate chunk size ($d_i$).
+Standard methods like \dynamic scheduling in \texttt{libgomp} use a centralized queue and a single chunk size for all threads, but do not scale well with the number of tasks and threads needed to service modern many-core systems.
+Therefore, \ichunk uses local queues constructed for each thread that we denote as $q_i$ where $i \in \{0,1, \ldots, p-1\}$ is the thread ID for $p$ threads.
+The local structure is memory aligned and is allocated using a first-touch allocation policy containing a pointer to the local queue, local counter ($k_i$), and a variable used to calculate chunk size ($d_i$).
 The tasks are evenly distributed to tasking queues such that $|q_i| = n/p$ where $n$ is the total number of tasks.
-Additionally, $k_i = 0$ and $d_i = p$ such that the initial chunk size is $n/p^2$, i.e., $chunksize = |q_i|/d_i$.
-The rationale for this choice is that the scheduler wants to allow a chunk size small enough that $p$-$1$ threads could steal from the queue later.
-Moreover, the chunk size is smaller as $p$ increases and allows for the variation of tasks that come with more threads.
+Additionally, $k_i = 0$ and $d_i = p$ such that the initial chunk size is $n/p^2$, i.e., $chunk\ size = |q_i|/d_i$.
+The rationale for this choice is that the scheduler wants to allow a chunk size small enough that $p-1$ threads could steal from the queue later.
+Moreover, the chunk size becomes smaller as $p$ increases and allows for the variation of tasks that come with more threads.
 Figure~\ref{fig:timesetp} shows the initial setup of \ichunk at Time=0.
-We note the iteration, i.e., the blocks, are evenly distributed to the local queues, i.e., the list of blocks to the right of the thread name.
+We note the iterations, i.e., the blocks, are evenly distributed to the local queues, i.e., the list of blocks to the right of the thread name.
 Moreover, the initial chunk size is set to $3 \approx n/p^2$ as shown by the blocks colored yellow.